jasonmossing15/RemoteTerminal/Readme.md

 	  when others => slv_ip2bus_data <= (others => '0');
     end case;
 ```
-Using this along with the `Xil_In8(Address)` function allowed me to successfullyread in the switch values.
+Using this along with the `Xil_In8(Address)` function allowed me to successfully read in the switch values.

 ## Test/Debug